The kaon off-shell generalized parton distributions and transverse momentum dependent parton distributions: Introduction

+Studies in Refs.~\cite{Aguilar:2019teb,Chavez:2021koz} suggest that pion GPDs could be accessed via the off-shell Sullivan process~\cite{Sullivan:1971kd} at future EIC.
+A key challenge is that the initial pion is off-shell in this process, making it essential to properly address off-shell effects in the theoretical description of the reaction and the GPDs.

+Complementary to GPDs, TMDs~\cite{Zhang:2024plq,Liu:2025fuf} also offer a three-dimensional picture of partonic structure, especially regarding transverse momentum.
+We thus extend our calculation to include the off-shell TMDs for the kaon.

-In Refs.~\cite{Shastry:2023fnc,Broniowski:2023his,Broniowski:2022iip}, investigations into the off-shell behavior of pion GPDs are conducted using a chiral quark model.
-In this paper, we extend our analysis from pion off-shell GPDs to kaon off-shell GPDs within the framework of the Nambu--Jona-Lasinio (NJL) model~\cite{Klevansky:1992qe,Buballa:2003qv,Zhang:2018ouu,Zhang:2016zto,Cui:2016zqp}.
-The NJL model incorporates global symmetries inherent to Quantum Chromodynamics (QCD), particularly emphasizing chiral symmetry.
-In this effective model, gluonic degrees of freedom have been integrated out, resulting in point-like interactions between quarks; however, this characteristic renders the NJL model non-renormalizable.
-Consequently, it is imperative to select an appropriate regularization scheme to fully define this model.
-The NJL framework has been extensively employed for studying hadronic structure~\cite{Bentz:1999gx,Noguera:2015iia,Carrillo-Serrano:2015uca,Ceccopieri:2018nop,Freese:2019bhb,Shastry:2022obb,Broniowski:2007si,Bissey:2003yr,RuizArriola:2001rr,Davidson:2001cc,Noguera:2005cc,Volkov:2023pmy,Yu:2023sep}.
+In Refs.~\cite{Shastry:2023fnc,Broniowski:2023his,Broniowski:2022iip}, the off-shell behavior of pion GPDs was studied in a chiral quark model.
+In this work, we extend the analysis to kaon off-shell GPDs using the Nambu–Jona-Lasinio (NJL) model~\cite{Klevansky:1992qe,Buballa:2003qv,Zhang:2018ouu,Zhang:2016zto,Cui:2016zqp}.
+The NJL model preserves the global symmetries of QCD, especially chiral symmetry while integrating gluonic degrees of freedom to yield point-like quark interactions.
+This feature, however, renders the model non-renormalizable, making the choice of a regularization scheme essential for its full definition.
+The NJL approach has been widely applied in studies of hadron structure~\cite{Bentz:1999gx,Noguera:2015iia,Carrillo-Serrano:2015uca,Ceccopieri:2018nop,Freese:2019bhb,Shastry:2022obb,Broniowski:2007si,Bissey:2003yr,RuizArriola:2001rr,Davidson:2001cc,Noguera:2005cc,Volkov:2023pmy,Yu:2023sep} and serves as the basis for our present investigation.

-This paper is organized as follows: In Section~\ref{nice}, we provide a concise introduction to the NJL model, followed by the definition and calculation of kaon off-shell GPDs.
-Additionally, we will examine the fundamental properties of off-shell kaon GPDs in this section.
-In Section~\ref{tmdoffshell}, the off-shell TMDs of the kaon are evaluated.
-In Section~\ref{excellent}, we present a brief summary and outlook.
+This paper is organized as follows.
+In Section~\ref{nice}, we begin by briefly introducing the NJL model and then define and calculate the off-shell GPDs of the kaon, also examining their basic properties.
+The off-shell kaon TMDs are investigated in Section~\ref{tmdoffshell}.
+Finally, a summary and outlook are provided in Section~\ref{excellent}.